Duc-T-Nguyen/Project-1-Python/devlog.md

 - created the dev log and tried to work on documenting work Session 13: 10-17-2025
-- fixed all bugs i found so far and started to record the dev log (this should be everything)
+- fixed all bugs i found so far and started to record the dev log (this should be everything) Session 14: 10-18-2025
+- added some comments to the driver.py to help explain work flow and explain parts of program